 4. Improves Digestion

 Beans contain resistant starch that feeds the good bacteria in your gut.
-The high fiber content of the amazing black beans nutrition helps to improve digestion by keeping the digestive tract clear of toxic build-up.
+The high fiber content of black beans nutrition also helps improve digestion by keeping the digestive tract clear of toxic buildup.
 Fiber acts like a broom for the digestive system, working to push waste through the digestive tract so the bacteria of the gut flora can remain balanced.
 This prevents unwanted digestive symptoms like constipation, IBS and more.
 Black beans have also been shown in studies to protect colon health and potentially help ward off colitis or colon cancer due to their ability to block oxidative damage within the digestive system.

 5. Provides Long-Lasting Energy

 It’s very important to consume the right type of carbohydrates — in the form of whole, unrefined vegetables, starches, legumes and occasionally sprouted grains — in order to keep blood sugar levels stable.

 Beans and legumes contain a form of complex carbohydrate called starch, which the body is able to slowly digest and use for energy without spiking blood sugar levels.
 This makes black beans a food that is considered low on the glycemic index.
 All types of legumes are considered low-GI foods and therefore may reduce the total glycemic load of meals in which they are included.

 6. Helps Keep Blood Sugar Levels Stable

-The starch found in black beans contains natural sugars called glucose, which the body uses easily for many essential functions.
-“Fast” or “simple” carbs tend to do the opposite of complex carbs like starch — quickly raising blood sugar levels, as a high amount of sugar is released into the blood all at once.
+The starch found in black beans nutrition contains the natural sugar called glucose, which the body uses easily for many essential functions.
+“Fast” or “simple” carbs tend to do the opposite of complex carbs like starch — quickly raising blood sugar levels as a high amount of sugar is released into the blood all at once.
 The cycle of eating the wrong types of refined carbs also leads to cravings for more sweets, low energy, overeating, and even potential problems managing blood sugar and insulin levels.
 Long term, this can lead to diabetes or metabolic syndrome.
 However, a 2015 study published in the journal Nutrients found that including black beans in a typical Western-style meal helps regulate release of insulin and also increases antioxidant status.

-7. Contains Essential Vitamins and Minerals (Folate, Copper, Magnesium, Phosphorus, B Vitamins)
+7. Contains Essential Vitamins and Minerals

 8. High in Protein

 Black beans nutrition also provides a high amount of plant-based protein.
 The body uses protein, in the form of amino acids, for nearly every function.
 Making sure to eat adequate amounts of protein on a regular basis can help fight symptoms related to protein deficiency, including weight gain, overeating, muscle weakness, fatigue, low energy, eye problems, heart problems, poor skin health, imbalanced hormone levels and more.
-Protein is crucial for helping to build muscle and keeping the body energetic, strong, and youthful.
+Protein is crucial for helping to build muscle and keeping the body energetic, strong and youthful.
 While many people require less calories as they age in order to maintain a healthy weight, black beans add a high amount of nutrients to the diet without contributing a many calories (only about 110 calories per half cup).

 Black beans as part of traditional diets are often eaten with rice, corn or starchy vegetables.
-Luckily, these combinations work together to make up a “complete protein”, meaning they contain all of the essential amino acids (known as the building-blocks of proteins) which are necessary to acquire through protein-rich foods, since the body cannot make them.
+Luckily, these combinations work together to make up a “complete protein,” meaning they contain all of the essential amino acids (known as the building blocks of proteins) that are necessary to acquire through protein-rich foods, since the body cannot make them.
 Consuming beans is a great way to add low-fat, high-fiber protein to your diet.

 9. Helps with Weight Loss

 Black beans nutrition boasts a very low calorie count, especially when you consider the range of nutrients and fiber.
 Consuming black beans can make you less likely to overeat since fiber expands in the digestive tract, soaking up water and taking up a high volume.
 This makes you less likely to experience food cravings for sweets or to snack on empty-calorie, processed junk foods between meals.

 According to researchers and archaeologists, beans were one of the first foods that were gathered and prepared by humans, and some think that black beans in particular may have been the first kind of legume to be domesticated for food.
-Black beans have a very long history in Latin cuisine and are still an extremely important staple crop across Central, South, and North America today.
+Black beans have a very long history in Latin cuisine and are still an extremely important staple crop across Central, South and North America today.

 They were first thought to be consumed in Mexico and South America around 7,000 years ago.
 Some sources state that they originally were found and harvested in Peru during this time and then spread to almost every other nearby South American and Central American nation over the hundreds of years following.